-Websites from Children's Aid Societies and other Canadian organizations offering guidance to parents and caregivers on safety and other issues related to child care and supervision and from babysitting or self-care training and certification for young adolescents were searched using keywords such as "age", "home alone"; "unattended"; and "unsupervised".
+Websites from Children's Aid Societies and other Canadian organizations offering guidance to parents and caregivers on safety and other issues related to child care and supervision and from babysitting or self-care training and certification for young adolescents were searched in 2015 using keywords such as "age", "home alone"; "unattended"; and "unsupervised".
 The name and address of each organization meeting the inclusion criteria, as well as the name, type (such as printed material, training, etc.), geographic coverage, and description of relevant program(s) were recorded in an Excel database.
 All results were analyzed within and across all provinces and territories; similarities and contradictions across data sources were documented.
+All services mentioned in the original manuscript were checked for accuracy and up-to-date information in 2020.